Talk Digital: Older, but better

 This has been a long-term reference, not necessarily because it has the "best" sound (what does!) but because of its neutral balance, as befits a studio quality product that carries the Revox name!
 The Swiss counterpart of Revox has the exact same player as Studer C221.
 Unlike earlier Revox, and like Studer, the C221 has fully balanced circuitry and output.
 Digital out is RCA only.

 Unlike the legendary Revox 225 and various iterations of the 226 (Studer 725, 727), the later Revox/Studer C221, circa 1991, is much less known.
 There is surprisingly little info on the net (this Polish site with internal views).
-Laser is CDM4, DAC is supposedly Philips Bitstream, probably the SAA7321 (but various sites also mention SAA7310, 7320 or 7350).
+Laser is CDM4, DAC is supposedly Philips Bitstream, probably the SAA7321 or 7323 (but various sites also mention SAA7310, 7320 or 7350).
 On my unit, I cannot see the chip on the circuit board; perhaps it is underneath, so I cannot confirm.

 According to the info I gleamed from this Taiwanese Blog in Chinese 音響白痴小痞, supposedly some Revox C221 were made in Germany and some in Switzerland.
 Aside from minor differences in the circuit boards, one can tell it is from Germany (most of them I think) by the following: 1) the Revox logo has a slightly protruding 3-dimensional tactility; 2) there is a transport lock underneath; 3) the transport motor is brushless and mechanism is CDM4-Pro.
 As my unit is made in Germany, I can attest that points 1) and 2) are true in my case, but when it comes to 3) my unit is fitted with a generic CDM4.
 Mine came from a TV studio, and was defunct when I received it.
 It was determined the laser had died, and I sourced a used CDM-4/(19 I think) as replacement.
 It was resurrected and had operated flawlessly ever since.